Angular-resolved nonlinear optical response as a probe of Lorentz violation in noncentrosymmetric materials: S2. Shift-conductivity formalism and numerical implementation

 In this expression, $f_{mn}(k)=f_m(k)-f_n(k)$ is the occupation factor.
 At zero temperature with a fully occupied valence band and an empty conduction band, $f_{mn}(k)=1$ for all allowed interband transitions, which is the regime used in our numerical evaluation.
 The parameter sensitive to the perturbation is the shift vector, defined as

-TOnly the longitudinal component of the static background field, $E_x(\theta)=E_0\cos\theta$, couples to the Lorentz-violating term $\lambda_k=\alpha k$.
-This coupling produces a $k$-odd modification of the interband phase and therefore changes the shift vector $R^a_{mn}(k)$.
+The coupling to the Lorentz-violating term is controlled by the projection $(\mathbf{v}\times\mathbf{E}(\theta))_x$, which depends on the transverse components of the applied field.
+This angular dependence induces a $k$-odd modification of the interband phase and therefore alters the shift vector $R^a_{mn}(k)$.
 The phase derivative is evaluated numerically using a symmetric finite-difference form,

 which depends only on phase differences and is therefore gauge-invariant.